 The birth of the Southern Baptist Mission at New Carlisle came by way of the Northridge Baptist Church of Dayton.
-Two local families, the Wesley Crumplers and the Chester Johnsons, members of the Northridge Church, along with their pastor, Rev. McGuffey, conceived the idea.
+Two local families, Wesley Crumpler’s and Chester Johnson’s, members of the Northridge Church, along with their pastor, Rev. McGuffey, conceived the idea.
 Rev. McGuffey and a teenager, Brother Fred Hill, who was later to become mission pastor, conducted a survey of the area and advised the Northridge Church to sponsor the mission here at New Carlisle.
 Formal sponsorship came September 11, 1955.
 The first steps began when services were held on Sunday afternoons at the Odd Fellows Hall, 123 1/2 South Main Street.
 A tent revival was scheduled to begin October 9, 1955, on a vacant lot near Smith Park.
 Before the end of the revival the weather turned cold, so the remaining services were held in various homes.
 Many services were held in the home of Mr. and Mrs. Wesley Crumpler.
-The first Sunday School was held at the Coleman Auto Wash on Smith Street with 11 in attendance.
+The first Sunday school was held at the Coleman Auto Wash on Smith Street with 11 in attendance.
 The services of the mission were transferred to the home of Mr. and Mrs. Mattingly at 120 West Jefferson Street.
 The Mattinglys were the first to join the mission by letter on September 25, 1955.
-The Sunday School remained at this location for about three months.
+The Sunday school remained at this location for about three months.

-In the early 90’s seeking to fill the need for a youth pastor, the church called Stephen Oliver.
+In the early 90s, seeking to fill the need for a youth pastor, the church called Stephen Oliver.
 Following a brief ministry, Stephen was succeeded by Steve Stiglich, who stayed for about a year and a half.
-In 1994, Doug Grote began a full time role as Associate Pastor.
-The need for Doug’s ministry coincided with the building of the new Family Life Center.
-This useful 9,000 square foot facility houses the Wee Care Child Care, Team Kid Summer Camp, Latch Key, Pre-school Sunday School, Youth Sunday School, and recreation programs like basketball, volleyball, pingpong, skating, aerobics, etc. The Faith Fellowship Center was built following years of “growth-plateau-decline” cycles.
-The Together We Build program raised nearly $200,000 and the remaining $400,000 plus was borrowed from the Home Mission Board.
-The church has completed a Debt Elimination plan called Debt Free by 2003.
-This saved the church a large amount of money in interest and the debt was paid off ten years ahead of schedule.
+In 1994, Doug Grote began a full-time role as Associate Pastor.
+The need for Doug’s ministry coincided with the building of a new family life center.
+This useful 9,000 square foot facility houses our Wee Care Child Care, and was used for kids’ summer camp, latch key programs, preschool Sunday school, youth Sunday school, as well as recreation programs like basketball, volleyball, ping-pong, skating, aerobics, etc. The Faith Fellowship Center was built following years of “growth-plateau-decline” cycles.
+The “Together We Build” program raised nearly $200,000 and the remaining $400,000 plus was borrowed from the Home Mission Board.
+The church completed a debt elimination plan called “Debt Free” by 2003.
+This saved the church a large amount of money in interest since the debt was paid off ten years ahead of schedule.
 Jeff Christmas returned to become Associate Pastor of the church in 1998.
-His primary work is with the youth of the church.
-He is known for his musical and dramatic gifts.
+His primary work was with the youth of the church though, due to his musical and dramatic gifts, his role expanded.
 His ministry continues to be a source of creativity and blessing.
-In recent years, worship services have been enhanced with addition of a Praise Team as well as numerous song leaders and outstanding instrumentalists.
-A Grand Piano, given in memory of Jud and Frank Lawler, now fills the sanctuary with beautiful music in the praise of the Lord.
-The church has expanded to 2 Sunday morning worship services.
-A Classic Worship service at 9:00am and a Contemporary Worship service called “Haven” at 11:30am.
-The church also completed a remodel of the worship center, adding all new sound equipment and multimedia projectors.
+In recent years, worship services have been enhanced with addition of a Praise Team as well as numerous outstanding instrumentalists.
+A grand piano was also given in memory of Jud and Frank Lawler to aide in worship.
+The church experimented with two types of Sunday morning worship services, a “classic” worship service at 9:00am and a “contemporary” worship service called “Haven” at 11:30am, but eventually returned to one united service as it is today.
+The church also remodeled the auditorium during Pastor Shoemaker’s time at FBCNC, adding all new sound equipment and multimedia projectors.

-The First Baptist Church of New Carlisle has been an active part of the Greater Dayton Association of Baptists, the State Convention of Baptist in Ohio, and the Southern Baptist Convention.
-Mission giving to the Co-operative Program and to the Ray Roberts, Lottie Moon, and Annie Armstrong special offerings has always been a priority.
-The church has provided leadership to Associational and State work in many ways.
-Pastor Shoemaker has served on Seminary Extension, Evangelism, and Student Ministry committees, as Moderator, and as Youth Director for the Association.
-The staff has been involved on the state level, especially in Youth work such as Youth Evangelism Committee, and as co-chair for the SBC Fall Festival of Marriage programs.
-In addition, First Baptist Church has helped to sponsor the Harrison Street Baptist Church, in New Madison, Good News Baptist Church in Cincinnati, Miami Valley Community Church near the Dayton Mall, and New Hope Baptist Mission in Springfield.
+In addition to his role at First Baptist, Pastor Shoemaker ministered with the State Convention and local Association in a number of ways, serving on Seminary Extension, Evangelism, and Student Ministry Committees and also as Moderator and as Youth Director for the Association.
+Other church staff has also been involved on the state level, especially in youth work such as Youth Evangelism Committee, and as co-chair for the SBC Fall Festival of Marriage programs.
+During these years, First Baptist Church helped to sponsor the Harrison Street Baptist Church, in New Madison, Good News Baptist Church in Cincinnati, Miami Valley Community Church near the Dayton Mall, and New Hope Baptist Mission in Springfield.